ryman1/keeweb-wiki/FAQ.md

 A: Please [contact the author](mailto:antelle.net@gmail.com).

 ### Sync
-Q: What is "offline mode"?
-A: A web page cannot open files from your filesystem, so they are cached.
-When you open an offline file, its cached state will be used.
-The same happens when you open a Dropbox file without Internet connection.

 Q: What will happen if I change a file saved to cloud on another computer?
 A: Changes will be loaded and merged by all peers once you save them or auto-save happens.